revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-There are many reasons and benefits to choosing Azure.
-All solutions are in one place.
-Some reasons are:
+There are many reasons and benefits to choosing Azure.All solutions are in one place.Some reasons are:

 - We can easily create a web application with a few numbers of clicks
 - The testing application is easy here.